iwasahighwayman/my-white-whale/README.md

 So I did something completely out of character for me: I set the problem aside and focused on other projects which were interesting and would help me maintain some semblence of sanity during COVID-19 lockdown.
 My normal modus-operandi is to just press harder on the challenge until victory, but instead I decided to just take a break from all this.

+# The first of potentially many tangential detours ...

+The holidays were approaching, and we didn't want our house to look like the Grinch lived here.
+The front of our house faces south, and gets soaked with sunshine even in the winter - even more-so with snow providing reflection of the sunlight.

+So time to purchase more LED lighting, with all the same requirements as for the back patio area lighting, except would be powered by solar.

+To my pleasant surprise, i was able to find an LED lighting unit which met all the requirements, including darkness-on with a timer.

+It even came with a remote control.

+"_A what?_"

+A remote control.

+"_I'm a simple man ... why on earth do i need a remote control for my outdoor lighting?_"

+But there it was.
+I even tried to find a simpler, even less expensive product sans remote control.

+Nope ... "_No soup for you!_" ...
+Take it with the remote control or move along ...

+Sigh ...
+OK.

+We had gotten a cold spell just before the front yard LED lights arrived.
+Most other homes already had their holiday lights installed.
+I swear I heard one of the younger kids in the neighborhood, while waiting for the school bus, say "_Mommy, does the Grinch live in that house?_" to-which she replied "_Yes, I believe he does._"

+OK, time to get busy.

+The solar LED lights arrived a couple days later, just enough time for the ground to turn to granite.
+I unboxed the lights, which came with a small, say 6 inch, plastic spike which goes into the ground, and then there is an adjustable mounting bracket which goes from the spike to the solar cell which powers and controls the lighting.

+I went outside, stretched out all the LEDs all over the front yard to untwist the wires, then knelt down to push the spike into the ground.
+I mentioned the cold spell right?  "_Hmmm ... ground's pretty hard from the cold_".

+I carefully inspected the plastic spike.
+It seemed pretty sturdy.  "_It's probably just the very top of the ground that's frozen, so I'll just apply steadily increasing pressure until this spike breaks through to soft soil_".

+I was using my normal modus operandi.

+"_SNAP!!!_"

+Sigh.

+However, i had purchased a spare lighting unit for the front yard.
+In our house, I have a saying: "_Pair and a spare_".
+So went inside and opened another lighting unit package.
+I got the largest, scary screwdriver I own, a hammer, and for good measure but thankfully unnecessary, the propane torch.
+I will not be defeated by cold weather!
+After creating a pilot hole, with the screwdriver and hammer, i sucessfully installed the front solar lights, coiling the LEDs artistically around the front bushes (it actually required two strings of lights to propose a nice display.)

+That night I went to the window, and was shocked to discover that there was NO illumination!

+"_A-Ha_" I said: I bet the battery in the solar cell was not charged, and I installed the lighting mid-late day.
+Sure enough, the next evening we had lighting.

+A couple days later: "_Mommy, did the Grinch move out of that house over there?_", to-which she replied "_Yes, I believe he did._"

+A few days went by and we got our first snowfall.
+I thought "_Our front lights will look so nice!_", and they did that evening.

+And the next.

+The third evening i went to the front window to admire my hard work and ... nothing.

+No illumination reflecting gently against the evening snow.

+Everyone other house's lights were on (I can already hear that kid saying "_Mommy ..._").